srikanthkakumanu/do-java/app/src/main/java/generics/notes.md

 - When you use the defined type parameter, then it is called <I>**Type argument**</I>.
 Just like below, Here Integer is called type argument.</br>
     `Box<Integer> b = new Box<>()`

+**Benefits of Generics**

+- It  eliminates explicit type casts.
+- Provide stronger type checks at compile-time.
+- Enables the implementation of generic classes and  algorithms.

 **Standard Generic conventions** (Not rules)

 - E = Element (used in Collections framework)